grucloud/grucloud/docusaurus/docs/azure/resources/Network/VirtualNetworkGatewayConnection.md

           'x-ms-azure-resource': true
         },
         enableBgp: { type: 'boolean', description: 'EnableBgp flag.' },
+        gatewayCustomBgpIpAddresses: {
+          type: 'array',
+          items: {
+            type: 'object',
+            properties: {
+              ipConfigurationId: {
+                type: 'string',
+                description: 'The IpconfigurationId of ipconfiguration which belongs to gateway.'
+              },
+              customBgpIpAddress: {
+                type: 'string',
+                description: 'The custom BgpPeeringAddress which belongs to IpconfigurationId.'
+              }
+            },
+            required: [ 'ipConfigurationId', 'customBgpIpAddress' ],
+            description: 'GatewayCustomBgpIpAddressIpConfiguration for a virtual network gateway connection.'
+          },
+          description: 'GatewayCustomBgpIpAddresses to be used for virtual network gateway Connection.', 'x-ms-identifiers': []
+        },
         useLocalAzureIpAddress: {
           type: 'boolean',
           description: 'Use private local Azure IP for the connection.'